Asset Protection for Boat Owners

 Have you ever wondered why so many private yachts and boats around the world have "Delaware" as their domicile?
 It's to provide asset protection for those boat owners.
 Many will choose to form a Delaware corporation or Delaware LLC and purchase the boat in that company's name.

 Forming a company to hold your assets is a common way to protect both you and your personal assets.
-At Harvard Business Services, Inc. we have have more than four decades of experience forming Delaware companies for people who want to protect their assets.
+At Harvard Business Services, Inc. we have more than four decades of experience forming Delaware companies for people who want to protect their assets.
 However, we are not a law firm and cannot give legal advice.
 Please consult an attorney if you need legal advice before starting an LLC for boat ownership.

 Below, you will learn more about why Delaware is the best state to register a boat, plus discover the smart way to buy and own a boat—whether its use is strictly personal, for charter, or for other business purposes.